 - Failure to test load restraints

 - Failure to replace burned bulbs and clean reflective tape

 - Failure to change tires at prescribed intervals

 - Use of retreaded tires

-Many of the semi truck accidents that occur in the U.S. each year could have been prevented but for the lack of maintenance of the commercial vehicle.
+Many of the semi-truck accidents that occur in the U.S. each year could have been prevented but for the lack of maintenance on the commercial vehicle.
 Many times, the independent truck driver or the trucking company itself will cut corners and forego proper truck maintenance in an attempt to save money.
-However, this negligent behavior is inexcusable and is at the root of many of the severe semi truck accidents that occur on a daily basis throughout the country.
+However, this negligent behavior is inexcusable and is at the root of many of the severe semi-truck accidents that occur on a daily basis throughout the country.

-If you or someone you love has been injured in a semi truck accident and you have reason to believe that the incident occurred due to a maintenance problem, Van Sant Law, can inform you of your legal rights.
-We can provide you with a free consultation and answer your questions to determine if you have a valid case.
-Fill out our free, no obligation online contact form, or call us as soon as possible at (404) 991-5950 to speak with one of our experienced 18-wheeler accident injury attorneys and take the first step in seeking the compensation to which you may be entitled.
+If you or someone you love has been injured in a semi-truck accident and you have reason to believe that the incident occurred due to a maintenance problem, Van Sant Law can inform you of your legal rights.
+We'll provide you with a free consultation and answer your questions to determine if you have a valid case.
+Fill out our free, no-obligation online contact form, or call us as soon as possible at 404-991-5950 to speak with one of our experienced 18-wheeler accident injury attorneys and take the first step in seeking the compensation to which you may be entitled.